Superrehtard/old_diaspora_wiki/Meetups.md

 ### Pune Diaspora Meetup 1

-- Suggested date - June 3rd week
+- Date - Saturday, June 18
+- Place - COEP Boat Club
-- Suggested places - COEP, Symbiosis, Red Hat
+- Suggested time - 10 am
 - [[More discussions|https://joindiaspora.com/status_messages/254997]] (sorry, at present permalinks does not show discussions or allow comments, so you have to have a joindiaspora.com account to visit that page).

 ### Rationale

-- we want to get more people into diaspora
+- We want to get more people into diaspora
 -- it would make diaspora more fun place
--- it would make us depend less on facebook to connect with our friends -- and of course, diaspora is an important project that should succeed
+-- it would make us depend less on facebook to connect with our friends
+- and of course, diaspora is an important project that should succeed

 ### Ideas